VirgilSecurity/virgil-crypto-c/docs/c_module.md

 type:
     Type without any modifiers.
 The type attribute is required.

-is_callback:
+type_is:
-    Mark type as callback.
-The is_callback attribute is optional.
-Its default value is "0".
-It can take one of the following values:
+    Define nature of the instance type.
+The type_is attribute is optional.
+    Its default value is "primitive".
+It can take one of the following
+    values:

 Value: Meaning:
-0: Just a type.
+primitive: Instance of a primitive type.
-1: Callback type.

-is_string:
-    Mark type as a string - specal class.
-The is_string attribute is optional.
-It can take one of the following values:

-Value: Meaning:
-0: User defined type.
-1: String.

-kind:
+string: Instance of a string.
+callback: Instance of a callback.
+class: Instance of an object.
+enum: Instance of an enum.

+accessed_by:
-    Defines instance kind of the type.
-The kind attribute is optional.
+    Defines how instance is accessed.
+The accessed_by attribute is optional.
     Its default value is "value".
 It can take one of the following values:

 Value: Meaning:
 value: Value type, i.e. 'int'